Mark Spitler

 Mark Spitler is an American scientist, whose research includes photoelectrochemistry and semiconductor electrochemistry, spectral sensitization of solids, and sensors for detection of hazardous materials.
-He is currently at the United States Department of Energy and is an Elected Fellow of the American Association for the Advancement of Science.
+He used to be at the United States Department of Energy, until he retired in 2018 from his position as the Program Manager for the Solar Photochemistry Program.
+He is an Elected Fellow of the American Association for the Advancement of Science.